ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 --=_mime_boundary_--
 ```

+The Source-Port field definition is given by [@!RFC6692]

 If the body of the message is not included, the last MIME entity
 would have "Content-Type: text/rfc822-headers" instead of message/rfc822.

 # Change Log {change-log}